-- Meet with the site supervisor regularly. - Meet with a course instructor via phone or video conference during office hours or by appointment, as needed. - Participate in regularly scheduled phone or video conference calls with your cohort members. - Present the project and literature review to the Center for Arts in Medicine online community including faculty, staff and other graduate students - Assess the impact of Capstone activities using formal evaluation or research, as defined in the proposal. - Present the midterm Capstone Qualifier presentation, host a community-wide discussion board, and participate in the faculty conference call demonstrating saturation of the literature and fluency in the study aim, activities, methods and any preliminary findings. - Submit the final Capstone paper.
+- Meet with the site supervisor (or conduct self-reflection in lieu of supervision) regularly. - Meet with a course instructor via phone or video conference during office hours or by appointment, as needed. - Participate in regularly scheduled phone or video conference calls with your cohort members. - Assess the impact of Capstone activities using formal evaluation or research as established in the Capstone Proposal - Present the midterm Capstone Qualifier presentation - o Host a community-wide discussion board - o Participate in the faculty conference call demonstrating fluency in the literature, study aim, activities, methods and any preliminary findings. - Prepare and submit the final Capstone paper.